zenangst/MouseDef/README.md

 open -a "Xcode" MouseDef.xcodeproj
 ```

+## Supporting the project

+If you want to support the development of this framework, you can do so by becoming a [sponsor](https://github.com/sponsors/zenangst). ❤️

 ### Contributing

 If you want to contribute to making MouseDef the go to a window management tool,